kaylendog/eslint-config-infernal/README.md

 ## Formatting

+This config is intended to be used in conjunction with [Prettier](https://prettier.io/).
+You can find my Prettier config [here](https://github.com/kaylendog/prettier-config-infernal).

 I have disabled the majority of formatting rules, since it's preferable to use a formatter over ESLint for this purpose.
 I have enabled a few rules that I find useful, but these are not intended to be exhaustive.
 Check out [this article](https://typescript-eslint.io/linting/troubleshooting/formatting) by the TypeScript ESLint team for more information.

 ## License